 Careers with AT - join the team that works to deliver a world-class transport system, helping to make Auckland the best place to live, work and play.

-Find out about our procurement process, professional services register, current tenders, contracts awarded and upcoming work.
+Find out about our procurement process, current tenders, contracts awarded and upcoming work.

 Reports & publications

 Auckland Transport's public documents, including annual reports, traffic counts, patronage reports, research reports and assessments.